cloudmesh-community/fa18-516-21/notebook.md

 # Week Fri 10/26/18 - 11/01/18

-* No worked on anything
+* Not worked on anything

 # Week 11/02/18 - 11/08/18